Aesop7/react-mousetrap-hook/README.md

 The `useMousetrap` hook follows the [mousetrap] call signature.
 The callback function takes the exact parameters as the callback function in the hotkeys package.
-See [hotkeys] documentation for more info or look into the typings file.
+See [mousetrap] documentation for more info or look into the typings file.

 ### Parameters
 - `keys: string`: Here you can set the key strokes you want the hook to listen to.
-You can use single or multiple keys, modifier combination, etc. See [this](https://craig.is/killing/mice) section on the hotkeys documentation for more info.
+You can use single or multiple keys, modifier combination, etc. See [this](https://craig.is/killing/mice) section on the mousetrap documentation for more info.
-- `callback: (event: KeyboardEvent, handler: HotkeysEvent) => void`: Gets executed when the defined keystroke gets hit by the user. **Important:** Since version 1.5.0 this callback gets memoised inside the hook.
+- `callback: (event: KeyboardEvent, handler: MousetrapEvent) => void`: Gets executed when the defined keystroke gets hit by the user. **Important:** Since version 1.5.0 this callback gets memoised inside the hook.
 So you don't have to do this anymore by yourself.
 - `deps: any[] = []`: The dependency array that gets appended to the memoisation of the callback.
 Here you define the inner